AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

   new (bestPieces+i) EquipmentPiece( ID Number );
 ```

-> In addition to manually calling the destructors on the objects in the array, raw memory must also be
+> Besides manually calling the destructors on the objects in the array, raw memory must also be
-> manually deallocated by calling `operator delete[]`
+> manually deallocated by calling `operator delete[]`.
 >
 > ```cpp
 > for (int i = 9; i >= 0; --i)